franBec/pollitoDev/content/en/blog/2024-03-18-pollitos-manifest-on-java-spring-boot-cdd-2.md

 curl --location 'http://localhost:8080/pets'
 ```

-You'll recieve an empty body with a 501 Not Implemented status.
+You'll receive an empty body with a 501 Not Implemented status.

 And the logs show the following information: